tap-ir/tap-ir.github.io/README.md

 ## Loading data

-The first thing to do after the server is running is to load some data, that need to be analyzed, on the server.
+The first thing to do when the server is running is to load some data, that need to be analyzed, on the server.
 TAPIR come with differents plugins, some of those plugins of type **input** have for goal to load data on the server.
-At the moment three plugins exist :
+At the moment three plugins of this kinds exist :
-  - Local who load files (can be a full disk dump, or any kind of files)  and directory recursively (can be a directory containing triage files)
+  - `Local` who load files (can be a full disk dump, or any kind of files)  and directory recursively (can be a directory containing triage files)
-  - Device who let you read the content of a block device directly (a harddisk, or nvme disk)
+  - `Device` who let you read the content of a block device directly (a harddisk, or nvme disk)
-  - S3 that can be used to read a file from an S3 server
+  - `S3` that can be used to read a file from an S3 server

-A specific called `scan` can be used to load data via the `local` plugin and parse those data automatically.
+?> The [scan]((https://tap-ir.github.io/#/?id=scan) command can also be used to load data and parse those data automatically.

 ### Local

-To load a unique file via local just run :
+To load a file wth `local` just run :

 ```bash
 xlocal file_name